Aceta-Gesic (old formulation) Side Effects

 Generic Name: acetaminophen / phenyltoloxamine

-Note: This page contains information about the side effects of acetaminophen / phenyltoloxamine.
-Some of the dosage forms included on this document may not apply to the brand name Aceta-Gesic (old formulation).
+Note: This document contains side effect information about acetaminophen / phenyltoloxamine.
+Some of the dosage forms listed on this page may not apply to the brand name Aceta-Gesic (old formulation).

 For the Consumer